WHAT IS SIRVA?

 Treatment of SIRVA

 In most cases, symptoms can be treated with pain medication, like an anti-inflammatory, and physical therapy to reduce swelling and improve the range of motion.
-Sometimes injections of corticosteroids are necessary.
-However, many patients continue to experience pain, even after treatment.
+Although sometimes injections of corticosteroids are necessary.
+Additionally, many patients continue to experience pain, even after treatment.
 In more severe cases, surgery may be necessary to repair the damage done to the shoulder’s ligaments and tendons.